 The other type of game trophy you can get requires quite a bit more skill and will require a lot of practice.
 You can get high score trophies for most of the games available on the site.
 To win one of these, you must score within the top 17 high scores so far in a given month, and remain in the top 17 until the high score trophy script next runs around the end of the day.
 (Starting in 2014, the trophy script began changing schedules daily—previous to 2014, it was always at 12:10 AM NST.)

-The high score tables reset at around 12:10 AM NST at the beginning of each month; the first day is the easiest to get a trophy, especially in luck/chance games and games with a maximum possible score.
-(We say 'around' because it isn't timed to the second; it can be a few seconds early or late.
+The high score tables reset at around 12:10 AM NST on the 1st of each month; the first day is the easiest to get a trophy, especially in luck/chance games and games with a maximum possible score.
+(We say "around" because it isn't timed to the second; it can be a few seconds early or late.
 Thanks to mcneillyf for this tip!)

 Site Event Trophies

 A few other trophies are obtainable through Neopets site events.
 These commonly take place annually (as distinct from plots, which only happen once) and the trophy designs are often similar from year to year.
 You can earn a different trophy for each site event each year, and your stats from that event can pop-up when you click on the trophy in your profile.
 Notable site events include the Altador Cup, the Games Master Challenge/Daily Dare, and the Charity Corner.

 These miscellaneous trophies appear in a special row on your lookup.